Rapid deployment of new technologies using agile and DevSecOps

 There is a digital transformation paradox happening in U.S. government.
 To lower the risk of technology deployments, federal agencies are embracing the fast-paced, fluid, dynamic nature of incremental solution development.

 Rather than acquiring big, complex, costly IT solutions that take years to complete, government customers are tapping SAIC’s Innovation Factory to deliver low-cost projects in weeks versus years.
-Our Innovation Factory teams operate like a software startup, using agile practices and DevSecOps toolchains to rapidly build, test, and deploy first iterations of solutions quickly and then organically enhance them in sprints with customers.
+Our Innovation Factory teams operate like a startup, using a highly automated, cloud-hosted toolset; agile practices; and DevSecOps production chains to rapidly build, test, and deploy first iterations of solutions quickly and then organically enhance them in sprints with customers.

-The teams work in a highly collaborative style and pivot quickly to add functionality with customers.
-We launched the Innovation Factory to give government agencies accelerated time-to-solution and agility focused on:
+In the incremental delivery model, the teams work in a highly collaborative style and pivot quickly to add functionality according to customers' needs.
+We launched the Innovation Factory to give government agencies with limited budgets accelerated time-to-solution and agility focused on:

 - Application modernization for cloud enablement